-4 В ٦ ,) , 1 2 3 .
-Comments/Evidence 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short-term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students 4.5 4.5 Adapting instructional plans and curricular materials to meet the learning needs of all students
+Α В С D E 1 2 3 Comments/Evidence to Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development plan instruction 4.2 Establishing and articulating goals for student learning Developing and sequencing long-term and short-term instructional plans to support student learning Planning instruction that incorporates appropriate strategies to meet the learning needs of all students the Adapting instructional plans and curricular materials to meet elearning needs of all students

-Satisfactory Definition 1.4 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction Plans lessons using additional assessment information on student academic readiness, language, cultural background, and individual development.
+Satisfactory Definition 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction Plans lessons using additional assessment information on student academic readiness, language, cultural background, and individual development.
 4.2 Establishing and articulating goals for student learning Establishes and communicates to students clear learning goals for content that are accessible, challenging, and differentiated to address students' diverse learning needs.
 4.3 Developing and sequencing long-term and short-term instructional plans to support student learning Establishes short- and long-term curriculum plans for subject matter concepts and essential related academic language and formats that support student learning.
 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students Plans instruction using a wide range of strategies to address learning styles and meet students' assessed language and learning needs.
 Provides appropriate support and challenge for students 4.5 Adapting instructional plans and curricular materials to meet the learning needs of all students Makes ongoing adjustments to instructional plans and uses a variety of materials as the instructional need arises to support student learning.